Jacob Miller (musician)

-Jacob Miller (4 May 1952 – 23 March 1980) was a Jamaican reggae artist and Rastafari from Mandeville, Jamaica.
-His first recording session was with the famous Clement "Sir Coxsone" Dodd in the late 1960s.
-While pursuing a solo career, he became the lead singer for Inner Circle, a famous roots reggae band.
-Miller recorded and toured with Inner Circle until he died in a tragic car crash at age 27.
+Jacob Miller (4 May 1952 – 23 March 1980) was a Jamaican reggae artist.
+His first recording session was with the producer Clement "Sir Coxsone" Dodd in the late 1960s.
+While pursuing a solo career, he became the lead singer for Inner Circle, a Jamaican roots reggae band.
+Miller recorded and toured with Inner Circle before he died in a car crash in early 1980 at age 27.

-Biography

 Early life

 Born in Mandeville, Jamaica, in 1952, he was the only son of Joan Ashman, a choir singer and pianist.
-He never knew his father, Desmond Elliot.
-As a child, he was mainly raised by his great aunt.
+Raised a Rastafari, Miller never knew his father.
+As a child, he was mainly raised by his great-aunt.
 His mother recounts him having an especially friendly personality.
-One day in Half Way Tree, he threw all his money in the air to give away to friends.
+One day in Half Way Tree (a neighbourhood of Kingston, Jamaica), he threw all his money in the air to give away to friends.
 According to his mother, he had a strong inclination toward music—often playing rhythms with his hands or drumsticks on pots, pans, and various items.
-In 1960, at the age of eight, he moved to Kingston, Jamaica.
+In 1960, at the age of eight, he moved to Kingston, the capital and largest city of Jamaica.

 First recordings

 The move to Kingston would prove to be a seminal event in his life.
 Although still very young, Miller began spending much of his spare time hanging around the city's recording studios, most notably Clement "Sir Coxsone" Dodd's now-famous Studio One.
 He was hoping to become the studio's next big child star.

-At just thirteen years old, he recorded three songs at Studio One for Dodd, but most notably "Love is a Message".
-The two brothers and owners of the Rockers Sound System, Horace and Garth Swaby, played the song often around the time of its release (Horace would later become famous under the stage name Augustus Pablo).
-Unfortunately for Miller, the song did not garner any real success, nor did it get much attention from Dodd, however it resulted in Horace Swaby befriending Miller and sparking an interest in him as a musician with potential.
+At just thirteen years old, he recorded three songs at Studio One for Dodd, most notably "Love is a Message".
+The two brothers and owners of the Rockers sound system, Horace and Garth Swaby, played the song often around the time of its release (Horace would later become famous under the stage name Augustus Pablo).
+The song did not garner any real success, nor did it get much attention from Dodd; however it resulted in Horace Swaby befriending Miller and sparking an interest in him as a musician with potential.